 The aim of this work package is to build the Health Information Portal on health and health care data for COVID-19 to support structured information exchange between European countries.
-The portal will offer a FAIR catalogue with overviews of COVID-19 population health data sources, studies and capacity building exercises in the framework of PHIRI and beyond.
+The portal offers a FAIR catalogue with overviews of COVID-19 population health data sources, studies and capacity building exercises in the framework of PHIRI and beyond.
 The important tool to provide the necessary information is the network of National Nodes (NN), based on the Joint Action InfAct framework.

 The objectives of this WP are: